dumaurier/pwa_jekyll/_posts/2018-01-03-this-is-a-test.md

 ---
+layout: posts
 title: This is a test
-all: true
-layout: posts
+date: 2018-01-05 22:16:01 +0000
+permalink: /posts/:title/
+author: Josh Vogt
-short-desc: This is a demo post from Jekyll Admin
+abstract: This post is a demonstration of indieweb blogging.
-permalink: "/posts/:title/"
-date: '2018-01-05 22:16:01 +0000'
 ---

-# Hello World

 This is some content